Plastic and Micro Vascular Reconstruction

-Performed by our highly skilled plastic surgeons, micro vascular surgery is a complex procedure that involves the use of an operating-room microscope and/or specialized instruments to reconnect tiny blood vessels as well as transfer tissue, or “free flaps,” to another area of the body.
+Performed by our highly skilled plastic surgeons, microvascular surgery is a complex procedure that involves the use of an operating-room microscope and/or specialized instruments to reconnect tiny blood vessels and transfer tissue, or “free flaps,” to another area of the body.

-Micro vascular surgery often involves the reattachment of limbs or transfer of tissue from one area of a patient’s body to another in order to reconstruct a defect left from cancer.
-This kind of surgery maybe required after removal of oral cavity/breast/abdominal wall/limb cancers.
+Microvascular surgery often involves transfer of tissue from one area of a patient’s body to another in order to reconstruct a defect left by cancer.
+This kind of surgery may be required after the removal of oral cavity/breast/abdominal wall/limb cancers.